 Especially during hotter months, you should prioritize your hydration before, during, and after your long run.
 Ingesting adequate amounts of water will ease soreness and ensure that your body is properly replenished.
 A good rule of thumb is to drink 16-24 ounces of water for every pound lost during your run.

-In addition to downing water, your long run recovery should include replenishing electrolytes.
+In addition to downing water, your long-run recovery should include replenishing electrolytes.
 Electrolytes are minerals found in your body that are lost during exercise, especially during long runs.
-While Gatorade and other sport drinks claim to refuel your electrolytes quickly, the high amounts of sugar in those sport drinks can often have a negative effect on your re-hydration.
-Instead, skip the sugary sport drinks and opt for coconut water or other electrolyte drinks low in sugar and carbohydrates such as Nuun or Tailwind Nutrition.
+While Gatorade and other sports drinks claim to refuel your electrolytes quickly, the high amounts of sugar in those sports drinks can often have a negative effect on your re-hydration.
+Instead, skip the sugary sports drinks and opt for coconut water or other electrolyte drinks low in sugar and carbohydrates such as Nuun or Tailwind Nutrition.